What Is The Difference Between Passive Transport And Active Transport

 • Gas Exchange: The diffusion of oxygen from the lungs into the bloodstream and carbon dioxide from the blood into the lungs relies on simple diffusion.

-• Nutrient Absorption: Facilitated diffusion plays a crucial role in the absorption of glucose and other nutrients in the small intestine.
+• Nutrient Absorption: Facilitated diffusion makes a real difference in the absorption of glucose and other nutrients in the small intestine.

 • Water Balance: Osmosis helps maintain the proper water balance in cells and tissues, preventing dehydration or overhydration.